Bringing Our Community Back Together

 While we will be introducing a number of flexible delivery courses, it is anticipated that these courses are only partially online.
 Students will be expected to be back on campus to take their programs of study.
 Please be assured that in addition to encouraging everyone in our community to be vaccinated against COVID-19, we will be implementing an enhanced cleaning schedule and following all public health recommendations and requirements.
-The net effect of these combined actions should provide for a safe return to campus.
+Although nothing is ever risk-free, the net effect of these combined actions should provide for a safe return to campus.

 I am an international student.
 Can I come to Canada?

-Right now, we are making plans to welcome international and exchange students to Canada for the fall semester.
-However, it is important to note that there are currently travel restrictions in place that are costly to students and may still be in place come the fall.
+We are looking forward to welcoming international and exchange students to CUE this fall; however, it is important to note that there are currently travel restrictions in place that are costly to students.
 While we will do our best to prepare students for entry into Canada, the decision on whether they can or cannot enter is solely at the discretion of the Canada Border Services Agency.
 For more information, please contact our International Office.

 What are the current restrictions for international students?

 CUE is a designated learning institution, meaning we have an approved COVID-19 readiness plan in place and are eligible to welcome international students.
 However, the Government of Canada has a number of restrictions in place, including flight suspensions and quarantine requirements, impacting international students.
 Any student planning to enter Canada must notify the International Office four (4) weeks before their travel date to receive assistance.
 Students should not try to enter Canada without first contacting the International Office.